This year, Point of AC created the brand "Tang Tang Tang Tang" with the intention to introduce more about traditional Hong Kong culture.

 Our team member, Vien, is from the Tang family.
 Vien lives in a village called San Wai.
 It is an area with a lot of historical significance in Hong Kong, and one of the very few places in the city where the heritages of such history still exist.

 The Tang Clan, one of the Five Great Clans of New Territories, is one of Hong Kong's oldest families.
 Their lineage can be traced back to 30 generations in Hong Kong, and they have settled in the area for over 900 years.
 They currently occupy close to 10 sq. km. in New Territories West, and San Wai is one of the "Five 'Wais' and Six 'Tsuens'" of the Tang family territories.

 Tang Village Culture

-growth and opportunity, was inspired by the traditionally patterned tiles in the village architectures.
+The clover-like logo, which signifies vitality, growth, and opportunity, was inspired by the traditionally patterned tiles in the village architecture.

 We know that through this brand, we can introduce more products about Hong Kong, giving more people a taste of its unique culture and history.